Get 10% off your first order:

 The word kefir is believed to have originated from the Turkish word “keif” which means “good feeling”.
 It’s pronounced many different ways, most common are “key-fur”, “keh-fear”, “k’fear”, “kuh-fear”, “kee-fer”.

 To prepare kefir at home you need a glass or plastic jar, sieve and lid or cloth to cover it.
-Kefirko is all-in-one tool made of glass jar (0,6 l or 1,4 l), plastic strainer and top lid that enables slightly open jar during fermentation.
+Kefirko is an all-in-one tool made of glass jar (0,6 l or 1,4 l), plastic strainer and top lid that enables slightly open jar during fermentation.

 Use proper supplies for fermenting

 Always use a glass jar with a lid to prepare kefir.
 Live cultures are very sensitive to the different substances that can transfer from materials and affect the quality of kefir or even damage the cultures.
 It is not recommended to use any metal or plastic in long contact with the kefir because it can expose it to BPA and other toxins from plastic.
-All plastic material used in Kefirko Kefir Maker are certified BPA free and food safe materials.
+All plastic materials used in Kefirko Kefir Maker are certified BPA free and food safe materials.

 There are many positive benefits for the health and general well-being when drinking kefir.